MrSkitson/TestHMH/README.md

-his is a Tech Test project.
+This is a Tech Test project.
 The task is to code a suite of tests that validates the main functionality of the FAV QUOTE and LIST QUOTES endpoints.
 I used the C# language and NUnit test project to check functionality.
 I've created a JSON file, appsettings.json, to save my data (Token, login, password).